KeltonMVP/rules/docs/factions/department-rules.en.md

 ## 1. Behaviour and Language

+!!! warning "Important"
+    Language that violates the rules below is punishable even if it is knowingly addressed from secondary accounts to <span style="color:var(--pink);">faction colleagues.</span>

 <span style="color:var(--pink);">1.1</span> Examples of language <span style="color:var(--pink);">towards colleagues punishable</span> with <span style="color:red;">Faction Warn:</span>

 - failure, suckers, handicapped, stupid, idiot, moron or other forms of mild insults.